-Cement firm Lafarge pleads guilty to supporting ISIS
+Cement firm Lafarge pleads guilty to supporting IS

 It added that former Lafarge executives involved in the bribery had concealed it from Holcim, as well as external auditors.

-Eric Olsen, who ran Lafarge and Holcim until 2017, stepped down from his role following an investigation into Lafarge's activities in Syria.
+Eric Olsen, who was CEO between 2015 and 2017, stepped down from his role following an investigation into Lafarge's activities in Syria.

 At the time, Mr Olsen said he had not been involved in any wrongdoing and was standing down to bring "serenity" to the company.

+Breon Peace, US Attorney for the Eastern District of New York - where the case was brought - said the conduct "by a Western corporation was appalling, and has no precedent or justification".

+"The defendants paid millions of dollars [to Islamic State], a terrorist group that otherwise operated on a shoestring budget, millions of dollars that [Islamic State] could use to recruit members, wage war against governments, and conduct brutal terrorist attacks worldwide, including against U.S. citizens," he said at a press conference announcing the guilty plea.

-Lafarge also faces charges of complicity in crimes against humanity in France over its activities in Syria, but the company denies the claims
+Lafarge also faces charges of complicity in crimes against humanity in France over its activities in Syria, but the company denies the claims.